 - Downloadable PDFs

 - Support & Community

-To learn more about the program visit The MuTu System Homepage.
+To learn more about the program (and see what has changed) visit MUTU System Homepage.

 I have not completed the program, so I cannot attest to all the benefits … yet … but here are a few that it claims to offer:

 - Improved pelvic floor function (No more leaks!
 More enjoyment during intimate activities!)